shihuang047/2bRAD-M/README.md

     It usually can take around 30 mins to save all files in the `your_database_path`, but it still depends on your internet connenction speed and stability.

 ## 2bRAD-M pipeline tutorial
-   * The usage of the 2bRAD-M analysis pipeline:
+   * The 2bRAD-M analysis pipeline comprises a combination of 2bRAD-M scripts and optimized parameters for analyzing the 2bRAD or shotgun metagenomics sequencing data, which can output the most comprehensive output on each sample.
+The pipeline includes:

+	** The digital restriction digestion.
+It is required when input DNA sequences are longer than 31bp or 33bp (e.g., 150bp) from the common shotgun sequencing protocol.
+If input DNA sequences were produced by the 2bRAD sequencing protocol this step will be skipped.
+	** Qualitative analysis.
+Identify the microbes and estimate their abundances based on the 2bRAD (such as.
+BcgI derived) species-specific markers of a prebuilt and comprehensive 2b-Tag-DB based on the NCBI Refseq (Oct., 2019).
+	** Quantitative analysis.
+Identify the microbes and estimate their abundances based on the 2bRAD species-specific markers in a sample-specific 2b-Tag-DB that contains only condidate genomes that identified in the given biolgical sample.
+Given the sample-specific 2b-Tag-DB is more compact, it produces more species-specific 2bRAD markers than the original 2b-Tag-DB and results in more accurate modeling of relative abundance of taxa.
    ```
     DESCRIPTION
-	  The streamlined 2bRAD pipeline for analyzing microbial compositions from the 2bRAD/shotgun metagenomics data based on the species-specific 2bRAD markers.
+	  We here provided a streamlined 2bRAD pipeline for analyzing microbial compositions from the 2bRAD/shotgun metagenomics data based on the species-specific 2bRAD markers.

 	PARAMETERS
 	  -t   <int>    Type of Input File in sample list(para -l)